tributech-solutions/tributech-docs/docs/quickstart/setup-device.md

 ## Deploy Edge Runtime Modules

 You will need two Azure Edge Runtime modules.
-A simulated source of sensor values and the DSK Edge Agent.
+A simulated source of sensor values and the DSK Agent Edge.
 The job of the data-source is to create simulated values.
 The Agent is responsible for signing the data and sending the data as well as the signatures to the DSK Node.

 To be able to create signatures the Agent needs to be connected to the Trust-API of the DSK Node.
 It requires API-Credentials to do so.
 Credentials for the Trust-API can be obtained similarly to the credentials for the [Data-API](../install-bridge/#find-the-node-credentials).